-With our kit we ship you the exact parts you need in one big package, all pre-tested and you followour step by step instructions to assemble.
-It includes all parts outlined in our Control Panel (Part 1), Control Panel (Part 2), and Control Panel (Safe start interlock) build instructions.
-The modifications required for the 50A control panel for back to back batches can be found in our FAQ: Adapting for a back to back setup.
+With our kit we ship you the exact parts you need in one big package, all pre-tested and you follow our step by step instructions to assemble.
+It includes all parts outlined in our Control Panel (Part 1), Control Panel (Part 2), and Control Panel (Safe start interlock) build instructions combined with the modifications outlined in our 50A Electric Brewery Control Panel for back to back batches (240V only, for international use) guide.

 Absolutely everything is included such as the PIDs, timer, switches, meters, panel tags, handles, heat sink, relays, wire, etc. We even include the heat sink grease, and every single screw and nut, as well as the optional extras mentioned in our build instructions such as terminal strip jumpers and ground bars to make building easier.
 All you need to supply are the tools and follow our instructions.
 The enclosure is professionally powder coated with an industrial flat textured charcoal/black finish (very similar to Rustoleum Textured Black part 7220) so there is no need to prime or paint.
 An optional upgrade to have the enclosure pre-punched.
 The heat sink is pre-tapped.

 Purchasing your parts directly from us has the following advantages: